-Where project construction may affect road ruts and disturbed depressions in clay soil that have the potential to pond and hold water that may support fairy shrimp, as determined by a qualified biologist or resource specialist, focused surveys for fairy shrimp shall be conducted in accordance with the May 31, 2015 Survey Guidelines for the Listed Large Branchiopods, which require that one wet and one dry season survey be conducted within a 3-year period to adequately determine the presence or absence of vernal pool branchiopods.
+Where project construction may affect road ruts and disturbed depressions in clay soil that have the potential to pond and hold water that may support fairy shrimp, as determined by a qualified biologist focused surveys for fairy shrimp shall be conducted in accordance with the May 31, 2015 Survey

+Guidelines for the Listed Large Branchiopods, which require that one wet and one dry season survey be conducted within a 3-year period to adequately determine the presence or absence of vernal pool branchiopods.

-Where removal of non-native vegetation may make it necessary to enter road ruts and disturbed depressions in clay soil that have the potential to pond and hold water that may support fairy shrimp, as determined by a qualified biologist or resource specialist, Park personnel shall avoid driving in basins when water is present to prevent the creation of tire ruts.
+OC Parks staff members shall avoid driving in basins when water is present to prevent the creation of tire ruts.
 If driving through the basins with heavy equipment is required to access non-native vegetation, the heavy equipment should be outfitted with low-tread rubber tires to limit disturbance to the soil surface.
-All excavated areas shall be returned to a level ground condition after the invasive root masses are removed to minimize changes in hydrology in potential habitat for fairy shrimp.
+All excavated areas shall be returned to level ground after invasive root masses are removed to minimize changes in hydrology.